shubhang93/tplagent/README.md

       // how frequently to refresh the
       // destination file
       "missing_key": "error",
-      // used to specify the missing key in
+      // used to specify the missing key behaviour in
       // the template data
       "exec": {
         "cmd": "service",